docpad-archive/documentation/core/events.html.md

 **Options:**
 - `inExtension` the extension we are rendering from
 - `outExtension` the extension we are rendering to
-- `templateData` the template data that we will use for this document's rendering
+- `templateData` the template data that we will use for this document’s rendering
 - `file` the model instance for the document we are rendering
 - `content` the current content that this document contains, you shall overwrite this option with any updates you do